z-software-group/php-standard-style-coding-members/string.md

          .
 "WHERE `table`.`col` = '{$value}' "
          .
 "LIMIT 30, 1";
     ```
- 5. ever use the gettext-function to view
+ 3. ever use the gettext-function to view
     ```
-    #code
+    # code

     #1 example
+    // use gettext
     $message = gettext('hello world!');

     #2 example
+    // use _ replace gettext
     $welcomeUser = _("Welcome {$username}");
+    ```
+ 4. as function arguments, do not break the string
+    ```
+    # code

+    // the long string
+    throw new Exception(_('this is a very very very very very very very very very very very very very very very very very long'));
     ```